BredaUniversityGames/xs/docs/getting-started.md

 ![](img/folder.webp)

-The preferred way of running *xs* is from the command line so the you can read the debug output.
+The preferred way of running *xs* is from the command line (terminal) so the you can read the debug output.
 Open the your command line/terminal application and `cd` to the xs folder.
 Run the executable and you should get the following output in the command line.
+Even better, you can use Visual Studio Code and the built-in terminal.

 ![](img/cmd.webp)

-On the first run your `games/.ini` file will be empty and xs will fill that with `hello` and use it to run the *hello* example
+On the first run *xs* will run the "hello" sample and save a user profile.

 ![](img/hello.webp)